kevinlawler/NSDate-TimeAgo/README.md

 1.  add customization options (e.g., should it report seconds or just "a minute ago")
 2.  add string customization
 3.  have more localizations
-4.  add a separate method that understands "Last Friday", etc.
+4.  make dateTimeUntilNow more precise: instead of "Last week" use "Last Friday", "Last Monday" etc.
 5.  other

 ## License